Investigational Drug Steering Committee

 DDPs provide the scientific and clinical rational for a clinical trial(s) targeting certain cancer disease site(s) with an investigational drug(s), the phase(s) of the trial and therapeutic strategy (single agent or combination), patient characteristics for trial enrollment, dose and schedule of the drug(s).
 DDPs also have a biomarker(s) component that can be essential for patient enrollment, therapeutic efficacy and a better understanding of drug action.

 For additional information about NCI’s early phase clinical trials activities, please see CTEP’s Investigational Drug Branch.
 Address specific scientific and/or clinical questions with regard to early phase clinical trials and particular drugs or drug classes, as requested by CTEP or others in the oncology drug development community.
+Read about the IDSC Structure and SOPs.

 Other IDSC Activities